back to top

 Violence

-Supreme Court justice Santosh Hegde (retd) said Amnesty provided a platform for those who advocate violence to “free” the Valley from “Indian occupation”.
+Supreme Court justice Santosh Hegde (retd) said Amnesty provided a platform for those who advocate violence to “free” the Kashmir Valley from “Indian occupation”.

 Did Amnesty's event in Bangalore therefore amount to incitement to violence?
 Only a full investigation can answer that question.